6,000Units Under Management

 Laminate

-Only a truly discerning eye can tell the difference between laminate and actual hardwood.
-Today’s high-quality laminate options are very durable while offering a variety of finish options.
-Thanks to state-of-the-art graphic design techniques, the printed top layer looks as close to real wood as possible.
-Laminate is generally less expensive then the previous options we mentioned while still providing excellent durability.
-Also, it is easy to clean, easy to install, and stands up to at least small amounts of moisture.
+Only a truly discerning eye can distinguish between laminate and actual hardwood.
+Today’s high-quality laminate options are very durable and offer various finish options.
+The printed top layer looks as close to real wood as possible, thanks to state-of-the-art graphic design techniques.
+Laminate is generally less expensive than the previous options we mentioned while still providing excellent durability.
+Also, it is easy to clean, easy to install, and can handle at least small amounts of moisture.
 Slightly textured options are best since laminate can be quite slippery.
 Keep in mind that only a handful of patterns come in each box, so installation must be carefully planned.

 Vinyl Plank (Tongue and Groove)

-This is a popular and cost-effective choice in flooring for rental properties.
+This is a popular and cost-effective choice for flooring in rental properties.
 With so many options and finishes to choose from, it is an appealing option for any style of décor.
 Most vinyl flooring is resistant to water, making it perfect for entryways, kitchens, bathrooms, and homes with pets.
 Ease of installation means fitting into tight spaces requires nothing more than a sharp blade.
-Repairs are also easy to do, and the material is quite stain resistant.
+Repairs are also easy to do, and the material is quite stain-resistant.
 The downsides are the material is softer than wood and therefore susceptible to marks and scratches, it is glued down and difficult to remove, plus some may fade if exposed to continuous sunlight.

 Carpeting

-Carpeting is the go-to standard of rental properties.
-It is easy and quick to install plus comes in a variety of options and price ranges.
-Plenty of landlords still flock to this option but before ruling out the options above, consider the lifespan of the carpet.
+Carpeting is the go-to standard for rental properties.
+It is easy and quick to install and comes in various options and price ranges.
+Plenty of landlords still flock to this option, but before ruling out the options above, consider the lifespan of the carpet.
 While it is plush, easily replaced, and provides a cozy feel, carpeting is a magnet for stains.
-High traffic areas wear down quickly, and regular deep cleaning is inevitable.
+High-traffic areas wear down quickly, and regular deep cleaning is inevitable.
 Be sure to factor these added maintenance needs into your decision before opting out of a more durable flooring option.

 How to Choose the Right Paint for Your Rental?

-As we mentioned above, a fresh coat of paint can do wonders for the overall appeal of your rental property.
+Ladder with paint roller and tray set up to make your rental more appealing.If you want to make your rental more appealing, a fresh coat of paint can do wonders..
 When choosing a paint color and finish, it may seem overwhelming.
 The tips below will help keep you on the right track to garner the most bang for your buck.
-While you may be tempted to go bold or trendy as you would in your own home, remember, you are not living in the rental.
-A rental property needs to have a broad sweeping appeal, and therefore, neutral is best.
-Check out these tips for choosing paint below.
+While you may be tempted to go bold or trendy as you would in your own home, remember you are not living in the rental.
+A rental property needs to have a broad sweeping appeal; therefore, neutral is best.
+Check out the tips below for choosing paint.

 Factors to Keep in Mind When Choosing a Paint Color